-ii. what are the Organizational factors (management support, staff training and available infrastructure) in the use of Koha Integrated Library Management Software among Librarians in Southwest University Libraries?
+- i. what is the motivation to use (perceived usefulness, perceived ease of use and purpose of use) of Koha Integrated Library Management Software among Librarians in Southwest University Libraries? - ii. what are the Organizational factors (management support, staff training and available infrastructure) in the use of Koha Integrated Library Management Software among Librarians in Southwest University Libraries?

-Research Hypothesis
+Hypothesis

-$H_01$ .
-There is no significant influence of organizational factors on the motivation to use Koha Integrated library software among Librarians in University libraries of Southwest Nigeria.
+H01.
+There will be no significant influence of organizational factors on the motivation to use Koha Integrated library software among Librarians in University libraries of Southwest Nigeria.